harry-david-brown/SnackTrackApp/README.md

 # 📱 Snack Track App

-A React Native/Expo app that automatically tracks your food spending through **Uber CSV imports** and provides beautiful analytics and social sharing features.
+A React Native/Expo app that shows you how much you wasted on food delivery through **Uber CSV imports**, then roasts you.

 ## 📋 Project Progress